eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 The most expensive new-seller mistake isn’t an eBay fee, it’s capital locked in stock you can’t list yet.
 Check your Monthly limits figure in Seller Hub before a big sourcing trip, and buy to roughly one month of listable inventory until your limit is comfortably ahead of your buying.

-Where to see your selling limit (Seller Hub, step by step)
+Where to see your selling limit (Seller Hub or My eBay)

 2. Open the Overview tab.